 The primary business of the Company is the construction of residential and commercial buildings.
 The inventories of Company consist principally of land held for construction site, construction in progress, and land and buildings held for sale.
-As of December 31, 2021, the net amount of the inventories was NTD 1,850,618 thousands, which accounted for 43% of the parent company only total assets and was considered material to the parent company only financial statements.
+As of December 31, 2023, the net amount of the inventories was NTD 2,892,387 thousand, which accounted for 55% of the parent company only total assets and was considered material to the parent company only financial statements.
 In addition, the real estate development is subject to political influence, general economy, market prospect, and property tax system reforms, which added to the difficulties and risks in management's assessment over the value of the inventories.
 As the valuation of inventories had significant impact on the parent company only financial statements, we considered this a key audit matter.

-For the valuation of inventories, we have conducted audit procedures including but not limited to obtaining the appraisal reports concerning net realizable value of inventories and analysis of the land development, to evaluate and test the reasonableness of net realizable value estimated by management.
+For the valuation of inventories, we have conducted audit procedures including but not limited to obtaining the appraisal reports concerning net realizable value of inventories, projected profit-and-loss statement, and analysis of the land development, to evaluate and test the reasonableness of net realizable value estimated by management.
 In addition, we analyzed the report based on the industry development trends and the expected demands of the market, also inquired the most recent closing price and transaction price of similar construction projects in nearby areas (including public information from the Department of Land Administration, Ministry of Interior and real estate agents), in order to evaluate whether declines in inventory value did occur.

-As of December 31, 2021, the inventory of the Company has been disclosed and presented in Notes 4, 5 and 6 in the Parent Company only Financial Statements.
+As of December 31, 2023, the inventory of the Company has been disclosed and presented in Notes 4, 5 and 6 to the parent company only financial statements.

-Non-current financial assests at fair value through other comprehensive income
+Non-current financial assets at fair value through other comprehensive income

-As of December 31, 2021, the net amount of the non-current financial assets at fair value through other comprehensive income of the Company amounted to NTD 1,002,737 thounsands, which accounted for 24% of the parent company only total assets and were domestic listed stocks and funds investments mainly.
-In addition, the net amount of the unrealised gains (losses) from investments in equity instruments measured at fair value through other comprehensive income amounted to NTD 161,871 thousand, and the net amount of the dividends revenue was NTD 43,977 thousand, which were the major source of income for the year ended December 31,2021.
+As of December 31, 2023, the net amount of the non-current financial assets at fair value through other comprehensive income of the Company amounted to NTD 759,574 thousand, which accounted for 14% of the parent company only total assets and were the investment of domestic listed stocks and funds mainly.
+In addition, the net amount of the unrealized income from financial assets measured at fair value through other comprehensive income amounted to NTD 131,376 thousand, and the net amount of the dividend revenue was NTD 11,928 thousand, which were the major source of income for the year ended December 31, 2023.
 In conclusion, the transaction of the non-current financial assets at fair value through other comprehensive income had significant impact on the parent company only financial statements, we considered this a key audit matter.